-Daytrips from Chiang Mai can take tourists trekking in the forest, zip lining over the trees; to see elephants, tigers, or butterflies; to hill tribes, nearby towns or faraway temples and can be booked for a half day, full day, two or even three days.
+Navigating the myriad of tour options is not easy.
 It can be exhausting trying to determine which one – or ones – to take.
 After much debate, we finally settled on a Chiang Mai trekking trip that was within our budget and would give us just a taste of what lies beyond the city limits…but, in retrospect, it’s not a tour we would take again.

-Our one-day Chiang Mai trekking trip included playing with elephants, bamboo rafting, eating a local lunch, visiting a hill tribe, trekking through scenic landscapes and swimming at a waterfall (with an English-speaking guide and we traveled on a small, air-conditioned minibus.
+Our one-day Chiang Mai trekking trip included visiting elephants, bamboo rafting, eating a local lunch, seeing a hill tribe, trekking through scenic landscapes and swimming at a waterfall.
+The tour was led by an English-speaking guide and we traveled on a small, air-conditioned minibus.
 The all-day tour was priced at just 1,000 baht (about $30 USD) each – and was one of the cheapest tours we found for a full day of Chiang Mai activities.

-Of course, once we were there, we were swept up in awe of the elephants and when we were instructed to sit on the saddle attached to their back, we followed directions.
-We only rode on them a short distance up the side of a hill, back down into the river valley and through the water.
+The ride was a short distance: up the side of a hill, back down into the river valley and through the water.
 The gigantic animals effortlessly maneuvered through the trees and muddy waters; their enormous, flat-bottomed feet never uncertain.
-My uncertainty, however, had me hanging on for dear life and while riding an elephant was an experience, I would have preferred to be on the ground interacting with them, rather than sitting on top of one.
+My uncertainty, however, had me hanging on for dear life and I would have preferred to be on the ground interacting with them, rather than sitting on top of one.

-Fortunately, once the ride was over, we got the chance to do just that.
+Fortunately, once the ride was over, we got the chance to simply observe the creatures.
 Playful baby elephants used their trunks to introduce themselves and we stood eye-to-eye with the mature elephants as they munched away on lunch.
-We could pet and feed them…or just stand and watch the gentle giants in wonder.

 We were promised we would get wet while bamboo rafting…and they were true to their word.
 It would actually be nearly impossible not to get wet while riding a bamboo raft down the river.
 The raft is constructed of about ten 30-foot-long bamboo rods strapped together with old rubber tire strips.

 We sat near the middle of the raft as our ‘captain’ stood at the front, using a thin bamboo stick to guide us along the way.
 Occasionally, he would slap the water with his oar trying to scare us with stories of spotting water snakes.
 (Perhaps he was being serious, but we choose to believe he was just joking!)
 We drifted down the shallow river, through a few small rapids, under swaying, wooden bridges and past exceptional, lush riverside scenery.

 The next stop on our Chiang Mai jungle tour was the White Karen Tribe village.
-The White Karen tribe is originally from Burma and China, but have been in Thailand for more than 100 years.
+The White Karen tribe is originally from Burma and China, but the tribe has been in Thailand for more than 100 years.
 We visited during the day when most of the people were at work in the fields, in the city or at school.
-A few women lounged in hammocks and watched as toddlers played with puppies and the pigs.
-One woman worked making a scarf on a loom similar to the one we saw being used in the village we visited in Dalat, Vietnam.
+A few women lounged in hammocks and looked after toddlers as they played with puppies and the pigs.

 The houses covered the hillside and were made of wood and bamboo and roofs were made of leaves.
 We were shown the traditional clothes – white cotton dresses for unmarried women and red shirts for men – but we learned that these garments are now only worn for special occasions and weddings.

 The younger generation is being lured into the city for education and jobs and they are bringing new technology and modern conveniences into the village.
-It made me wonder how much longer a rural village like this can survive.
+It made us wonder how much longer the rural village will survive.

-The vistas across the fields to the mountains beyond were almost unreal; looking more like a painting than reality.
+The vistas across the fields to the mountains beyond were almost unreal; the scene looked more like a painting than reality.
 It was like beautiful backdrops had been placed along the way for our trek, only the workers in the field bringing it to life.

-Our trek took us into the forest to a waterfall thundering into a small pool below.
+Our trek took us into the forest to a waterfall.
+The water thundered over rocks into a small pool below.
 The sun was shining over the top of the spilling water, highlighting the mist that rose into the trees.
 We crossed a rickety bamboo bridge to large rocks that led down into the water.

 The water was cold and the current was swift, but that didn’t keep us from dipping in.
 We splashed around trying to gain solid footing as we watched young daredevils climb the rocks behind the falls and cliff jump into the pool.
 We could have stayed at the waterfall all day, but it was time to continue on our trek toward the van that would take us back to Chiang Mai.